-Many thanks to SWLing Post contributor from China, Mei Tao, who writes:
+Many thanks to SWLing Post contributor, Mei Tao, who shares the following:

 Before the Chinese New Year, I received a prototype of the HRD-747 radio and was asked for suggestions on how to improve it.
 As far as I know, this little gem will hit the Chinese market in April.

 Here are its major features and some photos: